otrv4/otrv4/otrv4.md

   User Profile's Identifier (INT)
     A User Profile id used for local retrieval.
   User Profile owner's instance tag (INT)
-    The instance tag of the client that created the User Profile.
+    The instance tag of the client/device that created the User Profile.
   Ed448 public key (ED448-PUBKEY)
     Corresponds to 'H'.
   Versions (DATA)